-- Serve as the default electricity supplier for all customers on a default "opt-out" basis; - Offer innovative services and generation rates to customers on an "opt-in" or "opt-up" basis (such as 100% renewable premium products, time-varying rates and Net Energy Metering generation credits for customers with solar photovoltaics); - Operate on a competitive basis, in that customers may choose to switch between Lebanon Community Power, service provided by Competitive Electric Power Suppliers, and utilityprovided default service; and - Be self-funded through revenues generated by participating customers; the City will not use taxes to cover program expenses.
+- Serve as the default electricity supplier for all customers on a default "opt-out" basis; - Offer innovative services and generation rates to customers on an "opt-in" or "opt-up" basis (such as 100% renewable premium products, time-varying rates and Net Energy Metering generation credits for customers with solar photovoltaics); - Operate on a competitive basis, in that customers may choose to switch between Rye Community Power, service provided by Competitive Electric Power Suppliers, and utilityprovided default service; and - Be self-funded through revenues generated by participating customers (the Town will not use taxes to cover program expenses).

-Liberty Utilities will continue to own and operate the distribution grid and be responsible for delivering power to all customers within the City.
-Customers will continue be charged for utility delivery services at rates set by the Public Utilities Commission.
+Eversource will continue to own and operate the distribution grid and be responsible for delivering power to all customers within the Town.
+Customers will be charged for utility delivery services at rates set by the Public Utilities Commission.

-The City Council, in coordination with advisory support from the Lebanon Energy Advisory Committee (LEAC), will authorize the City Manager to contract for the necessary services and power supplies to implement and operate the program, set customer rates prior to program launch and continue to provide oversight over the program thereafter.
+The Rye Select Board, in coordination with advisory support from the Rye Energy Committee, will be authorized to arrange and contract for the necessary services and power supplies to implement and operate the program, set customer rates prior to program launch, and continue to provide oversight over the program thereafter.